Yirou/Angular-Seed/README.md

 The seed app doesn't do much, just shows how to wire three controllers and views together.

-Customer controller just add and get data from json file.
+Customer controller in view3 allows to add and get data from json file.